ScottMorse/bun-workspaces/README.md

 # Append args to each script call
 bw run my-script --args "--my --args"
+# Use the workspace name in args
+bw run my-script --args "--my --args=<workspace>"

 # Help (--help can also be passed to any command)
 bw help